TendonScan360®

 4. The MFL scanner provides 360-degree scanning coverage where adequate space allows.
 When space is restricted, a 120-degree bottom section can be quickly detached to provide scanning coverage of 240 degrees.
 This allows scanning of tendons along the flange and web sections of the box girder.

-5. The sensor array is composed of programmable, semiconductor-based Hall effect sensors that are highly sensitive to low levels of electromagnetic energy (magnetic flux leakage) and capable of detecting local fault (LF) indications—such as wire or strand breaks—and loss of metallic area (LMA) indications, including corrosion pitting and gradual loss of metallic cross-sectional areas.
+5. The sensor array is composed of programmable, semiconductor-based Hall effect sensors that are highly sensitive to low levels of electromagnetic energy (magnetic flux leakage) and capable of detecting local fault (LF) indications—such as wire or strand breaks, and loss of metallic area (LMA) indications, including corrosion pitting and gradual loss of metallic cross-sectional areas.

 6. The MFL scanner assembly, which traverses along the free length of the external post-tensioning (PT) tendon, rides on a set of impact-resistant rubber wheels that maintain a constant distance of 0.25 inches between the face of the magnet/sensor array and the surface of the HDPE duct.

-7. When loss of metallic area is detected, the tendon is wrapped with an orange, 2-inch-wide ribbon that includes details of the metallic loss and identifies the exact location for further investigation.
+7. When loss of metallic area is detected, the tendon can be wrapped with an orange, 2-inch-wide ribbon that includes details of the metallic loss and identifies the exact location for further investigation.
 This allows a follow-up inspector or other personnel to walk through the box girder and quickly locate defective areas along the tendons.

 9. The test data generated by the scanner is wirelessly transmitted to a lightweight, Windows-based tablet, where real-time results are monitored and recorded.